qwertykeith/ArduinoLibrary/readme.md

 ###A C# library to use in projects that need to send messages to arduino pins with actuators attached, eg: relays, solenoids etc

-This is a library of classes to hopefully make it easy to communicate with an arduino via usb.
+This is a library of classes for programmers to make it easy to communicate with an arduino in real time via usb.
 It was originally developed for a much larger project involving an event library controlling arduino drummers (which i will put on GitHub soon).

 The code includes a test console application to demonstrate how to set up and arduino connection, upload code and then send pin messages to control some kind of actuator.